 © Eric Falk/Dreamstime.com

 Nestled in the Greenbrier River Valley of West Virginia's Allegheny Mountains, Lewisburg has a walkable, quaint downtown and historic buildings and museums.
-The town is surrounded by Greenbrier State Forest, which has miles of trails for hiking and biking.
-Explore local caves and caverns or relax at a local brewery or distillery.
+The town is surrounded by Greenbrier State Forest.

 Lorna Wu 2/Shutterstock

-Sitting more than a mile high in elevation, the town of Prescott is surrounded by the Prescott National Forest, which has more than 400 miles of hiking, mountain biking and equestrian trails.
-The six-mile round-trip hike to the top of Spruce Mountain offers amazing panoramic views.
-Outdoor adventure is possible year-round here thanks to Prescott’s sunny, mild weather.
-The historic downtown of this former frontier town has more than 700 homes and businesses listed in the National Register of Historic Places.
+Sitting more than a mile high in elevation, the town of Prescott is surrounded by the Prescott National Forest, which has more than 400 miles of hiking, mountain biking and equestrian trails, with the top of Spruce Mountain offering amazing panoramic views.

-One of the most picturesque towns in Alaska, Seward is a coastal city that will please skiers and non-skiers alike during the winter.
+One of the most picturesque towns in Alaska, Seward is a coastal city that glistens in the winter.
 Known as the gateway to Kenai Fjords National Park, Seward is nestled between Resurrection Bay and staggering, snow-capped mountains.
-Take a boat tour along Alaska’s rugged coast or visit Exit Glacier via cross-country skis, winter bikes, snowshoes or snowmobiles.
-Resurrection Bay doesn’t freeze during the winter so you can still see marine wildlife and stroll on the beach.
-And of course, tackle the Last Frontier by cross-country skiing, skijoring or heli-skiing.

 © Teconley | Dreamstime.com